protoscope/.github/profile/README.md

 ## Our Expertise

-- **Cyber:** We work to research malware and exploit development kits to empower companies with knowledge.
 - **Software:** Our software prototyping skills empower us by helping you develop cutting-edge applications.
 - **Hardware:** From concept to prototype, we work to develop hardware solutions that solve complex problems.